We care a lot about your privacy and are committed to operating in accordance with best practice and the General Data Protection Regulation (GDPR).

 Here are the most common ways in which a visitor directly provides information to out Site:

-- Follower and Subscriber Information: When a visitor signs up to follow or subscribe to our Site using WordPress.com, we collect the sign-up information which typically includes an email address.
+- Follower and Subscriber Information: When a visitor signs up to follow or subscribe to our Site using WordPress.org, we collect the sign-up information which typically includes an email address.

 - Site Comments: When a visitor leaves a comment on our Site, we collect that comment, and other information that the visitor provides along with the comment, such as the visitor’s name and email address.